mercedes-benz/DnA/docs/Install.md

 ## **Install with docker-compose**

-Docker Compose will help to start the application locally on your computer and provide support to develop and debug the docker containers in the local machine.
+Docker Compose will help to start the application locally on your computer and provides support to develop and debug the docker containers in the local machine.

 Software Prerequisites:

 * Git 2.35.1+
 * Docker 20.10.13+
-* Docker Compose v2.3.3
+* Docker Compose v2.3.3+

 Hardware Prerequisites :